egel-lang/egel-docs/source/conc.rst

 ===========

-Because Egel is a term rewrite language, it is trivial to rewrite term in parallel.
+Because Egel is a term rewrite language, it is trivial to rewrite terms in parallel.
 Concurrency is provided through a combinator.

 Parallel rewriting